samer--/cctable/prolog/benchmarks/README.md

 For example,

-	$ ./run-swipl desouter 1 fib.pl 50
+	$ ./run-swipl desouter plc 1 fib.pl 50
 	$ ./run-yap 0 naiveReverse.pl 1000

 The first prints the results, the second does not.
 When printing results, Benchmarks with large result sets simply print the number of solutions, not the actual results.

-To run all the benchmarks, use `bench`
+To run all the benchmarks, use `bench` or minibench` for a smaller set.

 	$ ./bench "<runner>" <show_results?:{0,1}>

 Eg

 	$ ./bench run-yap 0
-	$ ./bench "run-swipl swipl" 0
+	$ ./minibench "run-swipl cctable cctable2" 0